Employee Guide Your rights and training explained

 Understanding Abrasive Wheels Training

-• Legal framework - Understanding Irish health and safety law
+• Legal framework - Understanding Irish health and safety law and SI 36/2016

 Good Abrasive Wheels Training empowers you to protect yourself.
 The techniques you learn can prevent injuries that could affect your entire working life.